acheles-pub/nfqueue-ng/README.md

 ============

 This is a node.js binding to the linux netfilter NFQUEUE.
 It allows to filter packets thought a javascript program.
 This is done asynchronously using libuv poll.
+Forked and modified for the last version of NodeJS https://github.com/atoy40/node-nfqueue

 ## Example